danbev/learning-ai/notes/ggml.md

 ```
 So we first have functions that describe the buffer type like the max size that
 can be allocated by this buffer, the memory alignment, if it is a host or
+device buffer etc. So this sort of like a memory allocator for a backend like
+CUDA, CPU, Vulkan, etc. We can use this type to allocate a buffer of a certain
+size using the `alloc_buffer` function.

-device buffer etc. These are just describing a buffer, `alloc_buffer` returns a
+The above mentioned functions are just describing a buffer, `alloc_buffer`
-`ggml_backend_buffer_t` (typedef in ggml/include/ggml/ggml-alloc.h) which is the
+returns a `ggml_backend_buffer_t` (typedef in ggml/include/ggml/ggml-alloc.h)
-actual buffer that the type describes:
+which is the actual buffer that the type describes:
 ```c
     typedef struct ggml_backend_buffer* ggml_backend_buffer_t;